clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 #.
 Modify the Version, Release, and Source0 URL entries at the top of the
-   file to change the version of Linux kernel to be compiled.
+   file to change the version of Linux kernel that will be compiled.

+   A list of current and available kernel release can be found on `kernel.org`_.

    .. code-block:: bash